-Maryland first authorized local OFR teams via legislation in October 2014 after the state conducted an OFR pilot program in three counties in 2013.9 According to public health researchers, "[a]s a result of their OFR program, Maryland reports improved care referral systems, enhanced services for diverse client needs, and increased knowledge within participating agencies of community resources available to assist at-risk populations."10 By reviewing overdose cases, OFR teams can make recommendations for local and state policies that better support people at risk for overdose.
-For example, in Maryland, several local OFR teams discovered that fatal overdoses frequently occurred in hotels and motels.11 Based on this information, the teams recommended that hotel and motel staff be trained in using of naloxone.12
+Maryland first authorized local OFR teams via legislation in October 2014 after the state conducted an OFR pilot program in three counties in 2013.
+According to public health researchers, "[a]s a result of their OFR program, Maryland reports improved care referral systems, enhanced services for diverse client needs, and increased knowledge within participating agencies of community resources available to assist at-risk populations."
+By reviewing overdose cases, OFR teams can make recommendations for local and state policies that better support people at risk for overdose.
+For example, in Maryland, several local OFR teams discovered that fatal overdoses frequently occurred in hotels and motels.
+Based on this information, the teams recommended that hotel and motel staff be trained in the use of naloxone.